HerpDerpinstine/bHapticsLib/README.md

 - New JSON based Direct Object Instancing and Manipulation
 - New Thread-Safe Queue based Backend for handling Request and Submit Packets
 - New HapticPattern Utility Class
-- Improved Pattern Mirroring Functionality
+- New Pattern Mirroring Functionality

 ---